The-Chinese-Room/InkpotDemo/README.md

 ### Sections

+* **Current**<br>
-* Current - shows the current line of text for the story.
+Shows the current line of text for the story.<br>
+* **Choices**
-* Choices - lists the current set of choices for the story.
+Lists the current set of choices for the story.<br>
+* **Tags**<br>
-* Tags - lists current and global tags if any.
+lists current and global tags if any.<br>
+* **Flow**<br>
-* Flow - shows curretn and all other active flow names.
+Shows current, and all other active flow names.<br>
+* **Variables**<br>
-* Variables - shows a list of all variables defined.
-These can be modified.
+Shows a list of all variables defined.
+Bools, ints, floats and strings can be edited directly.
+List types require that the item is defined in the origin, ie within the ink script.
+When added items from other list, prefix the item name with the origin name of the other list.
+* **Origins**<br>
-* Origins - shows all of the list origins that are present in the current story.
+Shows all of the list origins that are present in the current story. <br>
+A list origin defines the items that can be present in a list variable.<br>
+A list declaration within an ink script declares both the origin and the variable, which can confuse at first.<br>

+The blotter will update any time a continue happens or a variable is changed within the Ink runtime.<br>
+You should therefore make sure that your game is in an inactive state before editing the values of varianbles.<br>
+( next updae will likely have some form of pause control )

 ## Settings and CVars